 Snuggling with our little ones around a roaring fire at Christmastime sounds perfect, but most city dwellers don’t have a chimney for Santa to slide down.
 But oh those TV geniuses thought of everything, even our deepest comfy cozy holiday desires!
-As you may or may not know, each year on Christmas morning, PIX 11 airs a program called the Yule Log, which is basically raw footage of a picturesque, cracking fireplace, burning for four hours with soothing Christmas music playing in the background.
+As you may or may not know, each year on Christmas morning, PIX 11 airs a program called the Yule Log, which is basically raw footage of a picturesque, crackling fireplace, burning for four hours with soothing Christmas music playing in the background.
 It’s a gift to us city folk who want that full on quaint holiday morning experience.
 2018 times TBD.

 Yum!
 These tasty family dinner ideas from bloggers like Oh, Sweet Basil, Teach Eat Love and One Hungry Mama will have your little ones rushing to the table (and finishing their plates without a fuss)!
 Be sure to explore our favorite recipes for kids from NYC restaurants, our 50 favorite family restaurants in NYC and top it all off with a cone from one of these sweet ice cream shops.